-To operate the raw water livewell, open the seacock on the port side of the aft bilge.
-Plug the drain in the bottom of the livewell box and place the switch at the helm in the "on" position.
-The livewell will then fill with water through an inlet fitting near the bottom of the box.
-The water level will rise to a point slightly below the top of the livewell and will drain overboard through a screen overflow fitting.
+To operate the livewell, located on the forward console, open the seacock on the port side of the aft bilge.
+The livewell switch at the helm should be in the "on" position.
+Place the standpipe in the drain located in the bottom of the livewell box.
+The standpipe must be pushed down until the black flange makes contact with the flange on the drain fitting.
+The livewell will fill with water through an inlet fitting near the bottom of the box.
+The water level will rise to a point even with the strainer on the standpipe and drain overboard.
+See "Livewell Layout" on page 8-14 and "Livewell/Washdown System" on page 8-15 for an overview of the system.

-If the seacock is left open and the pump is not "ON" the boats forward motion through the water will gradually fill the box.
-To prevent this inadvertent filling close the seacock when the livewell option is not in use.
+If the livewell seacock is left open and the pump is not "on," the boat's forward motion through the water will gradually fill the box.
+Closing the seacock when the livewell option is not in use may prevent this inadvertent filling.

-Under certain conditions placing the outboard engine(s) in reverse will ventilate the water under the boat and create an airlock in the livewell pump.
-To prevent an airlock turn the livewell "OFF" prior to any high RPM or constant reverse operation.
-If the livewell pump becomes airlocked, correct this situation by turning the pump "OFF" for 20 seconds.
+Under certain conditions, placing the outboard engine in reverse will ventilate the water under the boat and create an airlock in the livewell pump.
+To prevent this from occurring, we recommend that the livewell be turned "OFF" prior to any high RPM or continuous reverse operation.
+In the event the livewell pump becomes airlocked, this situation may sometimes be corrected by turning the pump "OFF" for 15-20 seconds.